NicholasPeretti/request-scheduler/README.md

 ### Parameters

 - **signal**: This is the signal from the `AbortController`.
-You **must** use it if you want _task-scheduler_ to be able to cancel your task execution.
+You **must** use it if you want _request-scheduler_ to be able to cancel your task execution.
 - **...params**: The params that will be passed to the scheduled function.

 ### Return